MattSmithereens/wordcount-mvc/README.md

 | **Program continues to the end of the string after encountering an initial instance of the key word and records all separate subsequent instances**| "chitty chitty bang bang" | keyword "**bang**" = "**bang**, **bang**" |
 | **When program reaches end of character array, it returns the number of keyword instances as an integer**| "chitty chitty bang bang" | Result: 2 |

+## Known Bugs

+1. The C# model program presently does not filter out non-alphabetic characters.
+The filter allows for special characters to pass through given that they are adjacent to alphabetic characters.
+Thus, "b@ng" would pass through whereas "#$%" would not.
+Amusingly enough, in the program's present state, "b@ng" would throw a match if the corresponding compare sentence contained "b@ng"

 ## Setup/Contribution Requirements

 1. Follow the instructions for downloading C#, .NET Core 1.1 and Mono from: https://www.learnhowtoprogram.com/c/getting-started-with-c/installing-c
 1. Clone the repo at https://github.com/MattSmithereens/WordCount
+1. Open WordCount.Solution.sln in Microsoft Visual Studio and click the play button on the top left.
+Alternately, use BASH to navigate into the directory and type `dotnet restore`
 1. Make a new branch
 1. Commit and push your changes
 1. Create a PR